DMArens/CTF-Writeups/2017/CSAWQuals/reverse/realism-400.md

 c
 ```
 ## Reversing
-Most of the code implements the flashing text colors and user input, and I will skip over those.
+Most of the code implements the flashing text colors and user input.
+I will skip over those.
 If you want learn how input/output is handled in real mode, read about the following instructions
 ```
 int 0x10 ; AH = 0x13